9 Reasons School Wellness Programs Are a Smart School Strategy 2022

 When combined with access to school fitness facilities and kitchens it’s almost natural for school wellness programs to start to see spontaneous wellness activities popping up at schools throughout the district.

 Employees will participate in the wellness campaigns and challenges but will often want to do more.
-School employees have been known to organize healthy potluck lunches, before work and have to work exercise classes or walking clubs.
+School wellness program ideas include organizing healthy potluck lunches, and having exercise classes or walking clubs before or after school.

 What makes schools so special is the access to fitness and nutrition facilities, close-knit working groups that are almost like family, and access to faculty and staff who are experts at exercise, fitness, unhealthy eating.